 Premises liability cases are typically brought against a homeowner, landlord, business, or government entity.
 Settlements and trial awards are almost always paid by insurance companies rather than individuals because property owners typically ensure their most expensive assets including their homes and businesses.

-Lawrenceville premises liability attorneys know that sometimes injured parties are reluctant to make claims for injuries they sustained on someone else’s property, but the fact is that no one should be afraid to make a claim for their injuries caused by someone else’s negligence.
+Premises liability attorneys know that sometimes injured parties are reluctant to make claims for injuries they sustained on someone else’s property, but the fact is that no one should be afraid to make a claim for their injuries caused by someone else’s negligence.
 If there is a dangerous condition and it is not remedied, other people will likely be hurt too.
 Maybe their injuries will be worse.
 Maybe it will be a child or a senior citizen.
 Premises liability laws are in effect everywhere because everyone should feel safe from dangerous conditions when they leave their own property and this only happens when property owners know they will be held accountable for their negligence.

 Where premises liability injuries occur